Gelou: Conquest of Transylvania

 Anonymus and the late 13th-century Simon of Kéza wrote that the Magyars bypassed Transylvania after crossing the northern Carpathians.
 However, 14th-century Hungarian chronicles preserve a tradition contradicting these narratives.
 In the Illuminated Chronicle, the Magyars first arrived in Transylvania (Erdelw) with their conquest, "remain[ing] quietly in Erdelw and rest[ing] their herds" before moving further west.

-The Gesta Hungarorum recounts a meeting of three Hungarian chieftains—Teteny (or Tuhutum), Szabolcs and Tas—after their victory over Menumorut, who is described as lord of Bihor.
+The Gesta Hungarorum recounts a meeting of three Hungarian chieftains—Tétény (or Tuhutum), Szabolcs and Tas—after their victory over Menumorut, who is described as lord of Bihor.
 They decided that "the border of the realm of Prince Árpád" (the head of the Magyars) "should be at the Mezeș Gates", forcing the local population to build a stone-and-timber enclosure at the new border.
 Tétény soon sent a spy, "father Agmánd Apafarkas", to reconnoitre the land east of the Mezeș Gates.
 The spy informed him of Transylvania's wealth and its ruler's weakness.
 Before the invasion, Tétény "sent his envoys" to Árpád for permission.
 With Árpád's consent, Tétény hurried to the Mezeș Gates; according to Madgearu, his attack was "clearly targeted toward the salt mine district" of Transylvania.

 Gelou "gathered his army and rode speedily" to the border to stop the invaders.
 Tétény crossed the forest in one day, forcing Gelou to retreat to the Almaș River and fight the Magyars there.
 The next day, Tétény divided his army and "sent one part a little way upstream" to cross the Almaș and surprise Gelou.
 Gelou was defeated, with many of his men killed or captured.
 Although he fled from the battlefield towards "his castle beside the Someș River", Tétény's soldiers chased and killed him on the banks of the Căpuș River, near the place where the village Gilău (which was first mentioned in the 13th century) is located.
 When they heard about their lord's death the inhabitants of Transylvania conceded, acknowledging Tétény as their new lord.
 They swore an oath of loyalty to him at a place later named Așchileu (in Hungarian, Eskellő, which derived from eskü, meaning "oath" in Hungarian, according to Anonymus).
 Anonymus ends his account of the Hungarian conquest of Transylvania by saying that Tétény governed Transylvania "peacefully and happily from that day, but his posterity possessed it only up to the times of the holy King Stephen" (who conquered the province around 1000).